balthazarneveu/interactive_pipe/samples/readme.md

 ```

 > If we want to change the parameters manually, we'll have to provide each keyword parameter to each function and the code will be much more difficult to read unfortunately
-:warning:  Let's simply not do that, jump to the next section to see how interactive pipe will help you
+⚠️  Let's simply not do that, jump to the next section to see how interactive pipe will help you
 ```python
 # Do not do this!
 # The code gets ugly